 Our Week-long Workshops offer an immersive boat building experience that teaches participants the skills required to build a boat of their own.
 The five day program addresses traditional and contemporary methods of boat design and construction, while exploring the rich heritage of wooden boats in Newfoundland and Labrador.

 Grand Banks Dory

 Learn the skills and techniques required to build a 17′ Grand Banks Dory, based on traditional designs used in the Grand Banks Fishery.
 Participants will receive detailed instruction as they build a complete dory, progressing through each stage from the laying out the bottom, to installing frames, planks and finishing details.
 Minimum of 4 participants required to go ahead.

-– An explanation and demonstration on how a boat floats
+– how a boat floats

-The workshop begins with a small talk regarding safety and the importance of being careful when working with tools.
+Safety: The workshop begins with a small talk regarding safety and the importance of being careful when working with tools.
 Children are provided with safety goggles for the workshop and Museum staff are present to ensure continued safety throughout.

 Junior Builders Registration

 Register your Junior Builder by filling out our registration form.Learn More

 Marcus French Rodney

 Offered in partnership with Memorial University Faculty of Education, this intensive 12-week workshop provides details instruction as you progress through each stage of building a 16’4″ rodney originally designed and built by Marcus French of Winterton, Trinity Bay.
 Join boat builder Jerome Canning twice a week to learn about traditional boat uses, designs and building techniques in Newfoundland and Labrador while actively constructing the backbone, placing moulds and battens, and shaping timbers and planks.